CHCAA-EDUX/NLP-AU/syllabus/readme.md

 # Syllabus: Natural Language Processing #

+**NB: The information presented here has been taken from the [AU Course Catalogue](https://kursuskatalog.au.dk/en/course/107427/Natural-language-processing).
+It should be viewed as indicative, rather than definitive.
+In the case of errors, the official AU version is binding.**

 ## Overview ##

 The purpose of the course is to introduce students to advanced statistical methods used in the analysis of text and speech data.
 The course also introduces students to computational models used in speech and text recognition and prediction, and to models used to generate text and speech outputs in artificial intelligence systems, such as digital assistants and chat bots.